emcleod/quandl4j/CONTRIBUTING.md

 Good pull requests -- patches, improvements and new features are hugely welcome.
 Having said that, please ask before undertaking **significant** new feature requests as sometimes the existing contributors will have plans to implement certain features in certain ways.
-By asking in advance you avoid the possibility of being annoyed or dissapointed if your planned change isn't appropriate.
+By asking in advance you avoid the possibility of being annoyed or disappointed if your planned change isn't appropriate.

-If you do decide to constribute, it is very important in particular to adhere to the coding guidelines already used in the project:
+If you do decide to contribute, it is very important in particular to adhere to the coding guidelines already used in the project:
   - Code formatting style (2-space indent, etc).
-  - Javadocs on all public constants, intances, methods, interfaces, classes and packages.
+  - Javadocs on all public constants, instances, methods, interfaces, classes and packages.
   - Pass checkstyle checks.
 Please ask for more information.